joatmon08/hashicorp-stack-demoapp/README.md

    - `boundary`: Configures Boundary with two projects, one for operations and the other for development teams.

+   - `datadog`: Deploys Datadog agents

-   - `argocd`: Deploys an ArgoCD cluster to configure applications and Consul
+   - `argocd`: Deploys an ArgoCD cluster to configure applications

    - `certs/`: Sets up offline root CA and signs intermediate CA in Vault for Consul-related certificates.